Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/introduction.rst

 To activate the tool use the :kbd:`Ctrl-LMB` while dragging.

-Fig. :ref:`fig-mesh-select-basic-lasso` is an example of using the *Lasso Select tool* in *Vertex Select Mode*.
+.. list-table:: An example of using the *Lasso Select tool* in *Vertex Select Mode*.

-.. _fig-mesh-select-basic-lasso:

-.. list-table:: Lasso Select example.

    * - .. figure:: /images/modeling_meshes_selecting_introduction_lasso-select1.png
           :width: 200px